tomas-fryza/avr-course/Labs/04-interrupts/README.md

     * Listing of library header file `timer.h`,
     * Table with ATmega328P selected interrupt sources,
     * Listing of the final application `main.c`,
-    * Screenshot of SimulIDE circuit.
+    * Screenshot of SimulIDE circuit,
     * In your words, describe the difference between a common C function and interrupt service routine.

 3. PWM.
 Submit: